1. Home>

 How to conjugate Dormirse in Spanish

-To sleep Irregular Verb Top 100
+To fall asleep Irregular Verb Top 100

 Introduction